BLB Solicitors

 Do I need planning permission for a garden room?

-If home or hybrid working has become your ‘new normal’, there’s a good chance you’re looking to escape the spare bedroom, kitchen table, or sofa in favour of a quiet workspace in the garden.
-Maintaining a clear distinction between your home and work life is good for your sanity, but it will also improve your productivity, allowing you to achieve your goals in less time.
-And as a bonus, you’ll be able to clear your home of all that work-related clutter.
+If home or hybrid working has become your ‘new normal’, there’s a good chance you are seeking to escape the spare bedroom, kitchen table, or sofa in favour of a quiet workspace in the garden.
+Maintaining a clear boundary between your home and work life is beneficial for your wellbeing, and it will also likely enhance your productivity, helping you achieve your goals more efficiently.
+As a bonus, you can clear your home of all that work-related clutter.

-It’s not surprising then that demand for ‘shoffices’ – sheds doubling as offices – is at an all-time high.
-But describing many of these sometimes-stunning structures as sheds can seem a travesty.
-While a few are little more than potting sheds with large windows, a quick search online reveals that shoffice designers really know how to let those creative juices flow.
-At the top end, you’ll see flashes of Huf Haus, Frank Gehry and Renzo Piano, although Centre Parcs lodge seems more in evidence at the more affordable end.
+It’s not surprising then that demand for ‘shoffices’ – sheds that also serve as offices – is at an all-time high.
+However, describing many of these occasionally stunning structures as sheds can seem a travesty.
+While some are little more than potting sheds with large windows, a quick online search reveals that shoffice designers really know how to let their creativity flow.
+At the top end, you will see hints of Huf Haus, Frank Gehry, and Renzo Piano, although Center Parcs lodge appears more prominently towards the more affordable end.

-So, assuming you have the space and the budget for your Guggenheim Bilbao in miniature, where do you stand in terms of planning permission?
+So, assuming you have the space and the budget for your Guggenheim Bilbao in miniature, where do you stand regarding planning permission?

-The good news is that most garden rooms do not require either planning permission or building regulations approval.
-But some do and you should always take advice.
+The good news is that most garden rooms do not need planning permission.
+However, some do, and you should always seek advice from your local authority’s planning department.
 Ultimately, whether you require planning permission for your shoffice will depend on several factors, including:

 • its size;